How I got a Global Talent UK visa: a comprehensive guide and my experience

 Exactly 15 days after the visit, I received this email from the Decision Centre:

-I got my passport back after 8 weeks and 5 days, delivered by a DHL courier.
+My passport was returned after 8 weeks and 5 days, delivered by a DHL courier.

 Tel Aviv visa centre building